×

 What is Sciatica?

-Sciatica describes symptoms of leg pain and possible tingling, numbness, or weakness that travels from the lower back down the sciatic nerve in the back of the leg, often as a result of a pinched nerve from a herniated disc or other conditions like degenerative disc disease, spinal stenosis or spondylolisthesis.
+Sciatica describes symptoms of leg pain and possible tingling, numbness, or weakness that travel from the lower back down the sciatic nerve in the back of the leg.
+Sciatica is often a result of a pinched nerve from a herniated disc or other conditions like degenerative disc disease, spinal stenosis, or spondylolisthesis.

-Sciatica is mostly commonly caused by a herniated disc, which can be a result of general wear and tear due to aging, or any sudden pressure on the disks that cushion the bones (vertebrae) of the lower spine.
-It is more common between the ages of 30 and 50 years old.
+Sciatica is most commonly caused by a herniated disc, which can be a result of general wear and tear due to aging, or any sudden pressure on the discs that cushion the bones (vertebrae) of the lower spine.
+This condition and its symptoms are more common in those between the ages of 30 and 50.

 Sciatica may feel like a bad leg cramp, with pain that is sharp (“knife-like”), or electrical.
 The cramp can last for weeks before it goes away.
 You may have pain, especially when you move, sneeze, or cough.
 You may also have weakness, “pins and needles” numbness, or a burning or tingling sensation down your leg.